pranavvss/Classification-Algo-using-Pytorch/README.md

 -----------------------------------------------------------------------

-Outcome

-(losses started relatively high and decrease over time, this indicates the model was learning and improving its predictions).
+Outcome - (losses started relatively high and decrease over time, this indicates the model was learning and improving its predictions).

 ![image](https://github.com/user-attachments/assets/68d0f9c2-a6f7-4825-b768-71458982c9a1)

 -----------------------------------------------------------------------

-grayscale usuage (It helps us to simplify an image by reducing the complexity of color information, which is an important part of this project).
+**Grayscale usuage** (It helps us to simplify an image by reducing the complexity of color information, which is an important part of this project).

 **Formula used - Gray = 0.2989 × R + 0.5870 × G + 0.1140 × B**